 For us, people entering the season of Lent, we are compelled to proclaim the truth that we are justified not after we confess our sins, but right smack dab in the middle of them.
 At the right time Christ died for the ungodly, God proves God’s love toward us that, while we were yet sinners, Christ died for us.
 There is therefore now no condemnation for those who are in Christ Jesus, which includes everyone since Jesus has taken all upon himself in and on the cross.

 The challenge then, for us, isn’t about whether or not God will forgive us.

-The challenge is whether or not we have the constitution to confess the condition of our condition.
+The challenge is whether or not we can confess the condition of our condition.

-That’s why Lent is both so important and so difficult.
-It is a time set apart to turn back to the Lord who came to dwell among us – it is a remarkable opportunity to reflect on what we’re doing with our lives and how those lives resonate with the One who breathed life into us.
+That’s why Ash Wednesday is so important and so difficult.
+It is a time set apart to begin turning back to God who first turned toward us.
+It is a remarkable opportunity to reflect on what we’re doing with our lives right now and how those lives resonate with the One who makes something beautiful out of something broken.

-Judgment comes first to the household of God, the disciple Peter writes in an epistle to the early church.
-We, the church, then don’t exist to show the world how wrong it is in its trespasses but to confess first that we are sinners in need of a Savior who can do more with us and for us than we could ever do on our own.
+Judgment comes first to the household of God, so wrote Peter in an epistle to the early church.
+We, then, don’t exist to show how wrong the world is in all its trespassed, but instead we exist to confess that we know the truth of who we are all while knowing what the Truth incarnate was, and is, willing to do for us.